Eroxen/Flop/README.md

 scoreboard players operation <destination 3> = output.mantissa flop
 ```

 And for converting back to NBT, there are two options: writing as a float or as a double.
-Since the eroxifloat is slightly more precise than a normal float, the latter is reccomended.
+Since the eroxifloat is slightly more precise than a normal float, the latter is recommended.
 However, in some cases you may need your number to be a float instead.
 ```
 scoreboard players operation output.sign flop = <source 1>
 scoreboard players operation output.exponent flop = <source 2>